 NIEHS will support knowledge and e-science initiatives, to increase the consumption of data.
 Success will be measured by evaluation, which will be project-dependent.
 For example, NIEHS may collect and analyze metrics (e.g., through web analytics, number of logins, number of downloads, etc.) on use of the electronic products created.
 Success will be understood based on return on overall investment.

 Establish a Web Content Lifecycle

-Users do not rely on or trust sites that are not updated, and building trust helps make audiences receptive to messages.
-Search engines downgrade sites not updated regularly (displaying those sites lower in results).
+Users do not rely on or trust websites that are not updated, and building trust helps make audiences receptive to messages.
+Search engines downgrade websites not updated regularly (displaying those websites lower in results).
 Internal efficiencies are also hurt by old or incorrect intranet information.
 Additionally, there is a small cost for every webpage that must be maintained, even if it is not edited often.
 While some content is evergreen, most is not.
 Success will be determined by semiannual measurement of web documents from all contract and federal sources, updated according to an overall content lifecycle (creation, storage, categorizing, metadata tagging, delivery or sharing, repurposing, review and reporting, archiving and destruction), which will be established.